OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 Where:

-1. *name* - Is a dotted name that identifies the specific host capability that is being required.
+1. *name* — Is a dotted name that identifies the specific host capability that is being required.
-2. *anyOf* - For the Step to be scheduled to it, the host's value for the named capability must have **at least one** of the given values.
-This comparison is case insensitive.
+2. *anyOf* — For the Step to be scheduled to it, the host's value for the named capability must have **at least one** of the given values.
+This comparison is case-insensitive.
     * Minimum number of elements: If provided, then this list must contain at least one element.
     * Maximum number of elements: The list must not contain more than 50 elements.
-3. *allOf* - For the Step to be scheduled to it, the host's value for the named capability must have **all** of the given values.
-This comparison is case insensitive.
+3. *allOf* — For the Step to be scheduled to it, the host's value for the named capability must have **all** the given values.
+This comparison is case-insensitive.
     * Minimum number of elements: If provided, then this list must contain at least one element.
     * Maximum number of elements: The list must not contain more than 50 elements.